Command-line interface#

 Specify filing units#

 The taxcalc package containing tc does not include an IRS-SOI-PUF-derived microsimulation sample.
-This is because, unlike Census public-use files, the IRS-SOI Public Use File (PUF) is proprietary.
-If you or your organization has paid IRS to use the PUF version being by Tax-Calculator, then it may be possible for us to share with you our PUF-derived sample, which we call puf.csv even though it contains CPS records that represent non-filers.
+This is because, unlike Census public-use files, the IRS-SOI Public Use File is proprietary.
+If you or your organization has paid IRS to use the PUF version being by Tax-Calculator, then it may be possible for us to share with you one of our PUF-derived samples: the 2011-based puf.csv or the 2015-based tmd.csv, which are described in Data for Tax-Calculator.
 Otherwise, you have two choices.

-Second, the taxcalc does include a freely available microsimulation sample containing only filing units derived from several recent March CPS surveys.
-For several reasons, the results generated by this cps.csv file are substantially different from the results generated by the puf.csv file.
-The cps.csv file contains a sample of the population while the puf.csv file contains mostly a sample of income tax filers in which high-income filing units are over represented.
+Second, the taxcalc does include a freely available microsimulation sample containing only filing units derived from a recent March CPS survey.
+For several reasons, the results generated by this cps.csv file are substantially different from the results generated by the puf.csv or tmd.csv files.
+The cps.csv file contains a sample of the population while the puf.csv and tmd.csv files contain mostly a sample of income tax filers in which high-income filing units are over represented.
 Also, the cps.csv file has many income variables that are missing (and assumed to be zero by Tax-Calculator), which causes an understating of total incomes, especially for those with high incomes.
-All these differences mean that the aggregate revenue and distributional results generated when using the cps.csv file as input to Tax-Calculator can be substantially different from the results generated when using the puf.csv file as input.
+All these differences mean that the aggregate revenue and distributional results generated when using the cps.csv file as input to Tax-Calculator can be substantially different from the results generated when using the puf.csv or tmd.csv file as input.
 And this is particularly true when analyzing reforms that change the tax treatment of high-income filers.

 Input-File-Preparation Guidelines